sagemath/sagewiki_to_gh-2022-10-10/CombinatorialClass.md

 The goal here is to be able to inherits smoothly from a combinatorial class to add extra mathematical structure (eg Poset, Group, Monoid).

- * By default each element created by a combinatorial class should have a parent (Permutations for example).
+ * By default each element created by a combinatorial class should have a parent by default it seem to me that this should be that largest combinatorial class which has no constraints (Permutations  and not Permutations(4) for example).
+This should be simple to change this behavior.
- * Any element should be constructed by an overloadable function and never by calling directly a class name. {{{_element_constructor}}} seems to be sage default.
+ * Any element should be constructed by an overloadable function and never by calling directly a class name. {{{_element_constructor_}}} seems to be sage default.

 A solution is to set two (lazy)_attribute in the combinatorial class named {{{element_class}}} and {{{element_parent}}}